Join In

 Easy Examples of Subordinating Conjunctions

-In each example below, the subordinating conjunction is in bold, and the subordinate clause is shaded.
-(The normal text is the main clause.)- Keep your hand on the wound until the bleeding stops.
+Here are some example sentences with subordinating conjunctions.- Keep your hand on the wound until the bleeding stops.
 (The subordinate clause sets a time.)

 - Steve will sleep wherever there's a bed.
 (The subordinate clause sets a place.)